 When selecting the color scheme.
 Your area rugs can be a wonderful inspiration.
-As an interior designer, sometimes our clients have antique wool/silk rugs.
-Therefore, we can use these as starting point for the design.
+As interior designers, sometimes our clients have antique wool/silk rugs.
+Therefore, we can use these as starting points for the design.
 The color scheme can come literally from the rug.
 For instance, this was the scenario in the room below.
 We selected the furniture, artwork, and furnishings based on the colors of the area rugs.

 Ready to start a design project?
 Schedule a free phone consultation today.

 Fill out our project questionnaire to schedule a complimentary 15-minute introductory phone call.
 Once we receive your questionnaire, our team will personally follow up within 1 business day to schedule a time to speak with you over the phone.